mogomo/load_with_unique_filter/README.md

-# load_with_unique_filter
-The script demonstrates how to safely load data with duplicate keys into a Vertica table that enforces a UNIQUE constraint by using a staging table and filtering to retain only the first occurrence per key.
 # Vertica Demo: Handling Duplicates with a UNIQUE Constraint

-This demo shows how to safely load data with duplicate keys into a Vertica table that enforces a UNIQUE constraint by using a staging table and filtering to keep only the first occurrence per key.
+The provided script demonstrates how to safely load data with duplicate keys into a Vertica table that enforces a UNIQUE constraint by using a staging table and filtering to retain only one occurrence per key.
 ------------------------------------------------------------------
 ## Disclaimer:
 This code is provided "as is" without any warranties or guarantees.